- Home

 Program Evaluations

-Program participants are given opportunities to provide anonymous feedback on each individual course and on the FCC program as a whole.
-The future success of this career development opportunity relies on the constructive feedback from all program participants and supervisors.
+Program participants are given opportunities to provide anonymous feedback on each individual course and the FCC program as a whole.
+The future success of this career development opportunity relies on constructive feedback from all program participants and supervisors.
 RCC welcomes and appreciates all feedback and will make every effort to maintain and improve upon the highest standards for the program.